What We Do

 - The decision-making process belongs to you.
 You decide how to best resolve your dispute.
 Unlike court, no one judges your problem and tells you what to do.
 You get to reach an agreement that you can live with.

-- It works.
+- Everyone wins.
 Thousands of cases have been successfully resolved each year to all parties’ satisfaction.
-In court, someone wins, someone loses.
-The goal of mediation/facilitation is to have all parties arrive at a mutually satisfactory agreement.
+In court, someone wins, someone loses, but the goal of mediation/facilitation is to have all parties arrive at a mutually satisfactory agreement.

 - It’s affordable.
 We charge small fees on a sliding scale basis.
 If a case is resolved, it saves participants the time and money often involved in court proceedings.